gedisony/plugin.video.reddit_viewer/README.md

 - Explore other subreddits
 - Read user comments

-##Modified Kore remote
+##Remote support (Feature needs to be implemented by kore)
-Use the modified kore remote to send any links from your android phone to kodi and have reddit_viewer resolve the link.
+reddit_viewer can receive links from your android phone and play.
 - Watch media supported by reddit viewer
 - No longer limited to youtube and vimeo